Probing the Solar System for Dark Matter Using the Sagnac Effect: Introduction

 Another possibility lies in extensions of the Standard Model, proposing new types of particles.
 Weakly interacting massive particles (WIMPs) are a prominent candidate, envisioned as neutral, non-relativistic particles with masses ranging from a few GeV to $10^3$ GeV and weak interactions with Standard Model particles \cite{garret2010}.
 These hypothetical particles could be gravitationally pulled into the Sun, accumulating and annihilating into Standard Model particles like neutrinos.
 Detecting such phenomena, while not achieved yet by the IceCube Collaboration, could set constraints on dark matter annihilation into neutrinos \cite{alejandro2021}.
+Moreover, recent research suggests that dark photons may play a significant role in understanding dark matter, particularly in the context of the Sun \cite{Emken, Feng}

 Motivated by the ubiquity of dark matter within and beyond our galaxy, alongside recent advancements in detection methods, our investigation focuses on its feasibility within the framework of General Relativity.
 Our specific objective is to analyze the gravitational influence of dark matter hidden within the Sun's core on outer measurements of the Sagnac effect.
 This involves employing precision clocks installed on satellites orbiting our star for observation and analysis related to the phenomenon.

 Initially, we apply this framework to the Schwarzschild exterior metric to illustrate the method and later extend it to study a specific dark matter model.
-Thus, we calculate the relative shift in the arrival time intervals of light beams emitted in opposite directions along an orbiting satellite network.
+Thus, we calculate the relative shift in the arrival time intervals of light beams emitted in opposite directions along an orbiting satellite network that travels in the same direction.
 We will conduct this analysis in both the presence and absence of dark matter and compare the results with the current precision of onboard clocks.
-The selected metric describes the spacetime around a source surrounded by a halo of dark matter, modeled as a perfect fluid with a mass equivalent to up to 0.1\% of the Sun's mass.
+The selected metric describes the spacetime around a source surrounded by a halo of dark matter, modeled as a perfect fluid (PFDM) with a mass equivalent to up to 0.1\% of the Sun's mass.